On this page

 The limited partner doesn't have to make any additional deposits.

-Number of businesses registered as limited partnership.
+Number of limited partnerships.